JanJereczek/JanJereczek/README.md

-- 👋 Hi, I’m @JanJereczek, PhD student at the Universidad Complutense de Madrid (UCM).
-I am part of the CriticalEarth Innovative Training Network (ITN), aiming to study tipping behaviors in the earth climate system.
+Hi, I’m Jan, (yet another) PhD student (that make >1h lunch breaks with colleagues) at the Universidad Complutense de Madrid.
+Besides preparing the revolution in my basement, I am part of the CriticalEarth, an "Innovative Training Network" of our beloved European comission (it sounds ironic, but I mean it, it pays every expense of my luxurious life).
+You might ask: how innovative are you?
+The honest answer to this is: I don't know but I am enjoying myself - which is at least equally important.

-- 👀 I’m interested in climate change with a focus on the cryosphere, dynamical systems and machine learning approches to modelisation.
+I’m interested in climate physics and modelling with a focus on the cryosphere and its interactions with the solid Earth.
+Because I like to confuse myself, I include dynamical systems theory, control theory and machine learning in my work.
+Sometimes I even program something related to this.

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: janswier@ucm.es
+How to reach me: janswier@ucm.es, but it's even nicer if you come around for a tea at my office.

 <!---
 JanJereczek/JanJereczek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+- 💞️ I’m looking to collaborate on ...
+I’m currently learning ...

 --->